trm42/CacheDecorator/README.md

 # (Magical) Cache Decorator for Laravel Repositories

-Repositories are really, really nice thing that solves real-world issues and follows the idea of DRY (Don't Repeat Yourself), but making similar classes for repository caching and repeating yourself over and over again for code something like this:
+Repositories are really, really nice thing that solves real-world issues and follows the idea of DRY (Don't Repeat Yourself), but making similar classes for repository caching and repeating yourself over and over again for code like this:

 ```PHP
 namespace something\nice;